SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Additional Experimental Details and Analysis

 The bipartite graph construction involves entailment judgments between long-form responses and short claims.
 Figure~\ref{fig:long-form entailment estimator} shows the ablation results of different entailment estimators.
 Conventional BERTScore and DeBERTa perform poorly, and GPT-5 does not offer notable advantages compared to GPT-5-mini.
 Consequently, we choose GPT-5-mini for its comparable performance and greater cost-effectiveness.
-The experiment is conducted on the PopQA using Gemini-2.5-Flash.
+The experiment is conducted on the PopQA using Gemini-3-Flash.

-\subsubsection{Detailed results of hyperparameter sensitivity}
+\subsection{Detailed Results of Hyperparameter Sensitivity}

-In Figure \ref{fig:cluster_num_across_datasets}, we present the empirical statistics of semantic cluster counts across datasets used in the sentence-length experiment.
+In Figure \ref{fig:cluster_num_across_datasets}, we present the empirical statistics of semantic cluster counts across datasets used in the short-form experiment.
 As illustrated, the semantic spaces of simpler datasets such as TriviaQA and SVAMP usually contain only one or two clusters, reflecting the fact that large language models generally answer these questions correctly.
 In contrast, more challenging datasets like SQuAD exhibit much higher semantic complexity: approximately 30\% of the questions correspond to semantic spaces with six or more clusters, indicating more intricate and disordered semantic structures.
 From an information-theoretic perspective, such complex semantic spaces are difficult to compress.
 Accurately describing them therefore requires more information (bits), i.e., constructing deeper encoding trees (larger $K$) to effectively quantify their inherent uncertainty.

-In Figures~\ref{fig:detailed_sentence_length_N_auroc}---\ref{fig:detailed_sentence_length_N_aurac}, we report the unaggregated hyperparameter sensitivity results of the sampling size $N$ in sentence-length experiments.
 Figure~\ref{fig:ungrated sensitivity to N} shows the unaggregated hyperparameter sensitivity results in the long-form experiments.
+In Figures~\ref{fig:detailed_sentence_length_N_auroc}---\ref{fig:detailed_sentence_length_N_aurac}, we report the unaggregated hyperparameter sensitivity results of the sampling size $N$ in short-form experiments.